gartenkralle/web-ui-automation/README.md

 # web-ui-automation

-This project simplifies user interface automation of a website.
+This project simplifies automating a website.
 It is built on the top of Selenium.

 ## Usage